Home

 How to Design and Install

-Radon Sump Systems
+Radon Sump and Pump Systems

-Radon sump systems are very desirable because of the potential for great air movement across the foot print of the basement.
+Radon sump and pump systems are very desirable because of the potential for great air movement across the foot print of the basement.
 This is due to drain-tile or french drains placed in a bed of gravel often along the entire footing of the foundation.
 These drainage pipes are perforated and laid in a bed of gravel so rising water levels can enter the tubes and flow to the sump for discharge from the building.
 So the french drain pipes double as a great way for the radon fan to gather radon gas to the vent pipe and send it out above the building.

 Sump System Configurations